Racing thoughts

 Racing thoughts refers to the rapid thought patterns that often occur in manic, hypomanic, or mixed episodes.
-While racing thoughts are most commonly described in people with bipolar disorder and sleep apnea, they are also common with anxiety disorders, OCD, and other psychiatric disorders such as attention deficit hyperactivity disorder.
-Racing thoughts are also associated with sleep deprivation, hyperthyroidism and the use of amphetamines.
+While racing thoughts are most commonly described in people with bipolar disorder and sleep apnea, they are also common with anxiety disorders, obsessive–compulsive disorder (OCD), and other psychiatric disorders such as attention deficit hyperactivity disorder (ADHD).
+Racing thoughts are also associated with sleep deprivation, hyperthyroidism, and the use of amphetamines.

 Description

-Racing thoughts may be experienced as background or take over a person's consciousness.
+Racing thoughts may be experienced as background, or may take over a person's consciousness.
 Thoughts, music, and voices might be zooming through one's mind as they jump tangentially from one to the next.
 There also might be a repetitive pattern of voice or of pressure without any associated "sound".
 It is a very overwhelming and irritating feeling, and can result in losing track of time.
 In some cases, it may also be frightening to the person experiencing it, as there is a loss of control.
 If one is experiencing these thoughts at night when going to sleep, they may suddenly awaken, startled and confused by the very random and sudden nature of the thoughts.

 Racing thoughts differ in manifestation according to the individual's perspective.
 These manifestations can vary from unnoticed or minor distractions to debilitating stress, preventing the sufferer from maintaining a thought.

 Generally, racing thoughts are described by an individual who has had an episode where the mind uncontrollably brings up random thoughts and memories and switches between them very quickly.
 Sometimes they are related, as one thought leads to another; other times they seem completely random.
 A person suffering from an episode of racing thoughts has no control over their train of thought, and it stops them from focusing on one topic or prevents sleeping.